IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/offline.md

 -->

 ### Test Suite

+Test suites are custom extensions to standard offline test sets constructed so that they can focus on particular aspects of the SLT output.
+The goal of the test suite is to investigate specific aspects that are generally omitted by the classic evaluation strategies.
+Test suites also evaluate these aspects in their custom way.
+The particular test suite composition and its evaluation are fully on the test suite provider.

+If you are interested in submitting a test suite, you will need to upload (link to be provided) the data including the audio and a textual file describing the goal of the test suite.
+The format of the audio files will be provided later in January by the organizers of the offline task.

+All the test suites will then be merged and made available to the participants in the test set section.
+Once the translations are received, they will be split according to the test suites and forwarded to the owners of the test suites.
+An evaluation is expected to be performed on time to be included in the findings paper.

+Important date:
+* The test suite should be submitted by the **1st of March**.

+For more information about the test suite: <iwslt-evaluation-campaign@googlegroups.com>

 <!--Move here the part on accent
 Add the part on the additional test sets.
 Deadline 1st of March -> only the audio.
 Evaluation performed by the persons who submitted the data.
 About the format, Marco contacts Jan.
 We force them to translate everything by merging the additional test sets into a single file.